ably-labs/sms-in-the-browser/README.md

 import styles from './SmsComponent.module.css';
 ```

-Then we'll define the function that will be exported as a React component.
+Then define the function that will be exported as a React component.

 ```jsx
 const SmsComponent = () => {